inerttila/Django-Vue/README.md

 ## Installation with Docker

-Build and start on wsl only
+Build and start on wsl only.

 "Before running this, make sure the following path exists: /mnt/c/Local-Shop/.
 This is done to keep the db.sqlite3 safe."

 ```bash